 Results are generally presented in generated web-pages, including many types of graphs.
 If further processing is needed, everything is stored in the usual rwloadsim repository database.

 You may (well, you probably will) find that the scripts are somewhat convoluted with many moving parts including some odd usage of both rwloadsim, sqlplus, standard UNIX scripting, etc. This is the result of a long evolution over time, but in most cases, you will only need to do a small amount of configurations in order to call the top level scripts appropriately.
 If, however, you want to expand the scripts or change them to suit your specific purposes, you need to be prepared to spend some time understanding the details.
+Note that most scripts are still using the pre-3.2 procedure call syntax with a set of parentheses around arguments.

 There is a OLTPQUICKSTART.md file that has very